High Touch High Tech

 • Notably, schools that received only technology (without teacher training) did not achieve similar improvements, reinforcing the importance of combining high-tech tools with teacher support.

-Current and Future Plans
+Future Plans

 Get Involved